bartificer/programming-by-stealth/docs/pbs49.md

 ### Part 6 — Add a Static `areSameSpecies()` function to `Animal`

 The final part of the challenge is to add another static function to the `Animal` class, but this one should be named `areSameSpecies()`.
-As the name suggests, this function should take two arguments, and only return `true` is both are animals of the same species.
+As the name suggests, this function should take two arguments, and only return `true` if both are animals of the same species.

 The only small complication is that you need to be a little careful in how you structure your tests so as to avoid generating errors when passed non-objects to test.
 The key is to first make sure both arguments are instance of the `Animal` class using the static function we created in step 5 before calling the `.species()` instance function on both arguments and comparing the results: